evanfwatkins/TarkovKitGenerator/README.md

 ## Upcoming Changes
-1. Optimize GraphQL queries from Tarkov API.
+1. Fix helmet for loop for time when 'types' doesn't get removed.
-    1. Helmets that block headphones and masks
+1. Add a grenade quantifier if its not 'empty'
-    2. Seeing some arena items
+2. Fix chest rig and armor conflict
-    3. Remove helmets with "glasses" type.
-See rigs python handling for "types" example
+3. Optimize GraphQL queries from Tarkov API.
+Some arena masks still show. (check for a pve query)
-2. Resolve "Empty" box spacing and URL whitespace
+4. Resolve "Empty" box spacing and URL whitespace
-3. Add a grenade quantifier if its not 'empty'
+5. Fix the tiny black box when n_clicks = 0
-3. Add knives to the Weapons list
+6. Add knives to the Weapons list (?)